ckriewall/mongoose-existing-collection/README.md

    - `app.js`: Express server
    - `db.js`: Connect Mongoose to Mongo Atlas
-   - `movieModel.js`: a Mongooose model pointing to an existing collection
+   - `movieModel.js`: a Mongoose model pointing to an existing collection

    You can create the required files with a single line of code.